-- 28. Some States referred to specific international and/or regional instruments they perceive as relevant to the interpretation of the phrase 'serious acts of violence against ... children', namely: - The Convention on the Rights of the Child20 - Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict - 29.
-The definition of 'violence' in the context of the Convention on the Rights of the Child given by the Committee on the Rights of the Child is included in Box 2.
+28. Some States referred to specific international and/or regional instruments they perceive as relevant to the interpretation of the phrase 'serious acts of violence against ... children', namely:

+- The Convention on the Rights of the Child17

+- Optional Protocol to the Convention on the Rights of the Child on the involvement of children in armed conflict

+- Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography

+29. The definition of 'violence' in the context of the Convention on the Rights of the Child given by the Committee on the Rights of the Child is included in Box 2.